Clive Caldwell: Middle East and North Africa

 While flying to his base alone, over northwest Egypt on 29 August 1941, Caldwell was attacked by two Bf 109s, in a simultaneous approach at right angles.
 His attackers included one of Germany's most famous aces, Leutnant Werner Schröer, also of JG 27, in a Bf 109E-7.
 Caldwell sustained three separate wounds from ammunition fragments and or shrapnel.
 His Tomahawk was hit by more than 100 7.92 mm bullets and five 20 mm cannon shells, but he shot down Schröer's wingman, and heavily damaged Schröer's "Black 8", causing Schröer to disengage.
+Suitable claim for that day 29.08.41 Ltn.
+Werner Schroer (6.) of 1./JG 27, Curtiss P-40 N.W.
+Sidi Barrani at 18.10 (Film C. 2036/II Nr.81357/42).
 On 23 November, Caldwell shot down an Experte, Hauptmann Wolfgang Lippert, Gruppenkommandeur (Group Commander) of II./JG 27, who bailed out.
 Lippert had struck the stabiliser and following capture had his legs amputated but 10 days later, a gangrene infection set in and he died on 3 December.
 For this action, Caldwell was awarded the Distinguished Flying Cross.
 Caldwell claimed five Junkers Ju 87 (Stuka) dive bombers in a matter of minutes on 5 December.
 For this he was awarded a Bar to his DFC.
 His report of that action reads:

 The citations for both the original DFC and the Bar were published in the same issue of the London Gazette, a supplement to that of 23 December 1941, dated 26 December 1941.
 The first citation described Caldwell as continuing to "take his toll of enemy aircraft" and that "he personally shot down 5 of the enemy's aircraft bringing his total victories to 12."
 The second that he "has performed splendid work in the Middle East operations", "shown dogged determination and high devotion to duty which have proved an inspiration to his fellow pilots", and that after receiving "wounds on his face, arms and legs...he courageously returned to the attack and shot down one of the hostile aircraft."

+Michael Balss, in his book Deutsche Luftwaffe Losses & Claims, notes the discrepancy between the claim by 112 Squadron of five Ju 87 destroyed when the Luftwaffe lost only one, with two killed from I./StG 3, and a second of I./StG 1 being severely damaged (50%) with crew unhurt, both at Gubi.

 On 24 December 1941, Caldwell was involved in an engagement which mortally wounded another Luftwaffe ace, Hpt.
 Erbo Graf von Kageneck (credited with 69 air victories) of III./JG 27.
 Caldwell only claimed a "damaged" at the time, but postwar sources have attributed him with the kill.